Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • normal body weight.

-In the event that patients have symptoms of an increase in prolactin or a pituitary adenoma is detected, then therapy is mandatory.
+If patients have symptoms of increased prolactin or a pituitary adenoma is detected, then therapy is mandatory.

-Most effective remedy- tablets based on ergot alkaloid.
+The most effective remedy- tablets based on ergot alkaloid.
 There are two main drugs - cabergoline and bromocriptine.
 The doctor selects the dose individually, taking into account body weight and the level of the hormone in the blood.

-In the event that the adenoma is insensitive to treatment with cabergoline and bromocriptine, the option of surgical or radiation treatment.
+In the event that the adenoma is insensitive to treatment with cabergoline and bromocriptine, the option of surgery or radiation treatment.
 Both methods are quite effective, but damage the pituitary gland tissue and brain vessels.

 EZ: How does the hormone prolactin affect a woman’s health?